Linear-Cost Covariance Functions for Gaussian Random Fields: Introduction

 \begin{description} \item[Sampling] Realizing a GRF amounts to sampling the multivariate normal distribution $\mathcal{N}(\bm{\mu},K)$.
 To this end, one performs a matrix factorization $K=GG^T$ (e.g., Cholesky), samples a vector $\bm{y}$ from the standard normal, and computes

 \item[Kriging] Kriging is the estimation of $Z(\bm{x}_0)$ at a new site $\bm{x}_0$.
 Other terminology includes \emph{interpolation}, \emph{regression}\footnote{Regression often assumes a noise term that we omit here for simplicity.
 An alternative way to view the noise term is that the covariance function has a nugget.}, and \emph{prediction}.
-The random variable $Z(\bm{x}_0)$ admits a conditional distribution $\mathcal{N}(\mu_0,\sigma_0^2)$ with
+The random variable $Z(\bm{x}_0)$ conditioned on the observation $\bm{z}$ admits a normal distribution $\mathcal{N}(\mu_0,\sigma_0^2)$ with

 where $\bm{k}_0$ is the column vector $[k(\bm{x}_1,\bm{x}_0),k(\bm{x}_2,\bm{x}_0),\ldots,k(\bm{x}_n,\bm{x}_0)]^T$.

 \item[Log-likelihood] The log-likelihood function of a Gaussian distribution $\mathcal{N}(\bm{\mu},K)$ is